What name is right for your baby?

 - Hyphenated names e.g. Smith-Roberts are now less fashionable.
 Another practice is to use one parent's surname as the middle name and the second parent's surname as the child's surname.

 - Will the name conjure up negative feelings every time you say it?
 Avoid the names of people you don't like, even if you like the name.
 And don't name baby with the same name as a family member or friend who may be at risk of falling out with you sometime.
 Why?
 Well children pick up on their parents emotions and will notice that the name has negative associations for you.

 The choice you make must be done with every care and consideration.
 Make your choice with your child's future in mind.

 Further helpful information

-Breastfeeding when mum goes back to work - Go to this brilliant guideline on breastfeeding friendly childcare
+Breastfeeding when mum goes back to work - Signs that your childcare options are breastfeeding friendly and will be supportive

 Childcare choices advice - See this information

 Controlled crying technique to help a baby to sleep - but should you use this technique? - Read More